Quantum nonlocality without entanglement and state discrimination measures: Results

 The main result is stated as follows. \begin{theorem} Let $p^{me}\left(\E_{\T}\right)$ and $p^{ud}\left(\E_{\T}\right)$ denote the respective (optimum) success probabilities for minimum-error and unambiguous discrimination of the members of $\E_{\T}$.
 Then

 \end{theorem} Thus $\E_{\T}$ is nonlocal with respect to minimum-error discrimination but not unambiguous discrimination.

-To prove \eqref{thm-1-ME}, we will first convert the problem of optimal LOCC discrimination of the members of $\E_{\T}$ to that of perfect LOCC discrimination of a set of orthogonal states using a theorem in~\cite{chitambar2013revisiting}.
-We will then show that LOCC cannot perfectly discriminate these orthogonal states and hence, the members of $\E_{\T}$ cannot be optimally discriminated by LOCC.
-Thus the local optimum is strictly less than the global optimum in the minimum-error case.
-To prove \eqref{thm-1-UD}, we will compute the global optimum explicitly and show that this is achievable by LOCC.
+We prove Eqs. \eqref{thm-1-ME} and \eqref{thm-1-UD} in Sections \ref{sec:ME} and \ref{sec:UD}, respectively.
+To prove \eqref{thm-1-ME}, we first reduce the problem of optimal LOCC discrimination of the ensemble $\E_\T$ to that of perfect LOCC discrimination of a corresponding set of orthogonal states, using a theorem from \cite{chitambar2013revisiting}.
+We then show that these orthogonal states cannot be perfectly discriminated by LOCC, which implies that the states in $\E_\T$ cannot be optimally discriminated using LOCC.
+Consequently, in the minimum-error setting, the optimal success probability achievable by LOCC is strictly smaller than the global optimum.

+To prove \eqref{thm-1-UD}, we explicitly compute the global optimum and show that it can be achieved using LOCC.